 The Art Department offers a five-year sequential program that introduces the history and function of the fine arts as well as developing students’ manual skills.
 The courses are designed to satisfy the needs and interests of all participating students.
 Originality and creative exploration are stressed.
 Individual attention and evaluation are normal procedures.
 Upon completion of a course study in art, the students will:

-Junior High Art 7
+JH Art 7

 Grade 7